catharsisjelly/catharsisjelly.github.io/performance.md

 #### March 2021 - December 2021 - The Documentary

 [The Documentary](https://improv.fandom.com/wiki/The_Documentary) is an Improv form created by Billy Merritt at the Upright Citizens Brigade Theatre in 2002.
 I learned about it via a course held by The Nursery Theatre.
-After I took the course I really wanted to get a team together to make an Online show of it using Zoom.
+After taking the course I wanted to get a team together to make an Online show of it using Zoom.
 It took a few months of working through the format with a team of players before we performed our first live show to an audience of around 40 people.
-We repeated the show a couple more times throughout the year and was able to donate £155 to Bristol Mind.
+We repeated the show a couple more times throughout the year and donated £155 to Bristol Mind.
 I'm currently unsure if I am going to do it again in 2022 as most people seem to want to return to performing in the physical world.
 Feel free to [get in touch](mailto:me@catharsis.co.uk) if you want to know more.

 #### December 2020 - Deconstruction Showcase

-As part of a six-week programme learning this format, I ended up appearing in the Deconstruction Showcase with The Nursery Theatre.
+As part of a six-week programme learning this format, I appeared in the Deconstruction Showcase with The Nursery Theatre.
 I had never heard of this format before but I'm always eager to look into more formats of Improv.
 The format was taught by the wonderful [Jen Rowe](http://www.jennyrowe.co.uk/) and at the end of it we performed as a live Facebook event which was recorded.
-You can currently see the recording on the [Nursery Theatre Facebook page](https://www.facebook.com/336623673035352/videos/851870432298250/).
+You can watch the recording on the [Nursery Theatre Facebook page](https://www.facebook.com/336623673035352/videos/851870432298250/).

 #### July 2019 - Origin of Heroes